Tweet-311-Denver/tweet_311_denver_service/README.md

 This service for Tweet311Denver app facilitates making 311 reports, fetching location information, and analysis of reports.

-This api is deployed on Heroku at `SECRET (until we include authorization)`
+This api is deployed on Heroku at `https://tweet311denver-service.herokuapp.com/`

 ## Contents